-\end{enumerate} Conditions~\ref{condMomentX}--\ref{condTrunc} are required to apply theory of functional calculus, which is a standard technique in functional data analysis; see \cite{CMS07} and \cite{YDN23RB} for example.
-Condition~\ref{condMomentX} ensures that the normalized functional principal component scores have finite fourth moments, implying that $\eo[\|X\|^4]<\infty$.
-The next tree conditions, \ref{condConvexEV}--\ref{condBasicTrunc}, are basic assumptions that enable the derivation of perturbation lemmas (cf.~\autoref{appTechBias}).
-Condition~\ref{condSlope} implies a mild smoothness requirement on the slope function $\beta$, which holds, for example, when $|\langle \beta, \phi_j \rangle| \asymp j^{-b}$ with $b > (1+v)/2$.
-The finite fourth moment condition \ref{condErr} on the error is used to derive the bootstrap approximation of the variance term (cf.~\autoref{appTechVar}).
-Finally, Condition~\ref{condTrunc} specifies a sufficient growing rate for the truncation level $J$, where a larger value of $w$ corresponds to a slower growth rate.
+\end{enumerate} Conditions~\ref{condMomentX}--\ref{condBasicTrunc} are required to apply theory of functional calculus, which is a standard technique in functional data analysis; see \cite{CMS07} and \cite{YDN23RB} for example.
+Condition~\ref{condMomentX} ensures that the normalized FPC scores have finite fourth moments, implying that $\eo[\|X\|^4]<\infty$.
+The next three conditions, \ref{condConvexEV}--\ref{condBasicTrunc}, facilitate the derivation of perturbation lemmas (cf.~\autoref{appTechBias}).
+Among them, Condition~\ref{condDecayEV} is implicitly assumed in exiting literature, such as in \cite{CMS07}, despite a pathological case where it fails to hold.
+For completeness, we provide this counterexample in \autoref{egCounterCond3} of the Appendix.
+Condition~\ref{condBasicTrunc} regulates the divergence of $J$ through two components.
+The first part $n^{-1}\sum_{i=1}^n \dt_j^{-2} = o(1)$ enables us to replace the sample contours with their population versions for functional calculus; see \autoref{appTechBias} and \citet[Lemma~S2]{YDN23RB} for a related discussion.
+Under polynomial decay rate $\dt_j \asymp j^{-a-1}$ for $a>1$, this can be translated as $J= o(n^{1/(2a+3)})$, where $r_j \asymp s_j$ means that the ratio $r_j/s_j$ of two sequences $\{r_j\}$ and $\{s_j\}$ of positive real numbers is bounded away from zero and infinity.
+The second part $n^{-1/2} J^2 \log J = o(1)$ is required to determine moment bounds via Condition~\ref{condConvexEV} and the convexity lemma (\autoref{lemCMS07}(a) of the Appendix).
+Such mild conditions are ubiquitous in functional data analysis \citep{HH07,LL25} even within non-FPC-based methodologies \citep{SC15}.

 We now provide our new result for estimating the sampling distribution of the operator-scaled functional statistic

 with the bootstrap distribution of its bootstrap version